Customize GeoRDFBench for your Hosts

 SYNTAX3: source prepareRunEnvironment.sh <environment>

-<environment> : Environment the Geographica will run.
+<environment> : Environment the experiment will run on.
 One of {VM | PAVILIONDV7 | PYRAVLOS6 | TELEIOS3 | NUC8I7BEH}

 <activesut> : Active SUT.
 One of {RDF4JSUT | GraphDBSUT | StrabonSUT | StardogSUT | VirtuosoSUT | JenaGeoSPARQLSUT}